SneezingSternutation; Allergy - sneezing; Hay fever - sneezing; Flu - sneezing; Cold - sneezing; Dust - sneezing

 Sneezing is caused by irritation to the mucous membranes of the nose or throat.
 It can be very bothersome, but is rarely a sign of a serious problem.

 Sneezing can be due to:

-- Breathing in corticosteroids (from certain nose sprays)
+- Breathing in corticosteroids or other medicines (from certain nose sprays)